India–Saudi Arabia relations: Commerce

 In 2018, the bilateral trade relations between the two countries hit $27.5 billion.

+In 2023, the UAE and Saudi Arabia joined BRICS.

 Bilateral investment

 India and Saudi Arabia are developing countries and need two-sided flow of investment in infrastructure and development.
 Progressive growth has been observed between the countries in bilateral investment after the liberalisation policy of India in 1991 and little bit faster increase in new millennium.
 Saudi Arabia is ranked at 15th position in country-wise FDI joint venture in India and it is second in Arab countries followed by UAE.
 Saudi has US$21.55 million worth value in FDI joint venture during 2004–05 to 2007–08.
 Saudi is also among the major FDI investing countries in India, it has invested ₹422 million during August 1991 to December 1999 and ₹691 million during January 2000 to August 2008.
 Investment is observed in diverse fields such as paper manufacture, chemicals, computer software, granite processing, industrial products and machinery, cement, metallurgical industries, etc.

 Indian firms also has shown the interest in Saudi market after new Saudi laws and established joint venture projects or wholly owned subsidiaries in the Kingdom.
 According to Saudi investment authority survey, India has 56 FDI projects having worth of 304 million SAR during 2005 in Saudi Arabia.
 These licenses are for projects in different sectors such as management and consultancy services, construction projects, telecommunications, information technology, pharmaceuticals, etc. Moreover, several Indian companies have established collaborations with Saudi companies and working in the Kingdom in the areas of designing, consultancy, financial services and software development.